Walk in the steps of history giants at Dunstable Downs, Bedfordshire

 Well Head road leads you towards the Tring road.
 Cross the road with care and follow the bridleway opposite towards the Downs.
 On your right you will see the London Gliding Club.

 The club was inaugurated in 1930.
 In 1939 Geoffrey Stephenson was the first person to glide across the Channel when he flew from Dunstable to France.
 The clubhouse and hangar form a listed building.
 During the Second World War, the club was used as a prisoner of war camp.
 Strip Lynchets on your left, to the north of the bridleway, are cultivation terraces or strip lynchets.
 They are believed to be medieval.
 They would have made cultivation easier and improved drainage for vines or for crops planted after ploughing.

-At the end of the bridleway, turn right and follow the footpath at the bottom of the slope through a fence until a track is reached on the left.
-Follow this track up the slope to the Gateway Centre.
-Alternatively at the end of the bridleway, turn right and follow the path at the bottom of the Downs until you reach the B4540, turn left and walk a little way up the road until your see a path to the left.
-Turn left onto this path and follow along untill you reach the Gateway centre.
+At the end of the bridleway, pass through a gate onto the Downs, turn right and follow the footpath at the bottom of the slope through a fence until a track is reached on the left.
+Follow this track up the slope to the top then head back to the beacon from where you will see the visaitor centre.
+Alternatively at the end of the bridleway, turn right and follow the path at the bottom of the Downs until you reach the B4540, turn left and follow the bridleway up the hill until you see a path until your see a path to the left.
+Turn left onto this path and follow along untill you reach the Chilterns Gateway Centre.

 Chilterns Gateway Centre, Dunstable Downs, grid ref: TL008193